WeblateOrg/weblate/docs/admin/customize.rst

       # Weblate apps are here...
    )

+To adjust branding, you will most likely want to override following files:

+:file:`weblate.svg`
+    Logo shown in the navigation bar.
+:file:`logo-*.png`
+    Web icons depending on screen resolution and browser.
+:file:`favicon.ico`
+    Web icon used by legacy browsers.
+:file:`weblate-*.png`
+    In application avatars for bot or anonymous users.
+Also used by some browsers as a shortcut icon.
+:file:`email-logo.png`
+    Used in notifications emails.

 And then execute :samp:`./manage.py collectstatic --noinput`, this will collect static files served to clients.